ball2004244/Exam-Review-Tool/input.md

 ## Math Notation

 You might want to use math notation in your questions.
-We support ASCII Math notation, remember to wrap your texts between 2 dollar signs `$$`.
+We support ASCII Math notation, remember to wrap your texts between 2 backtick signs \`\`.
 For more information about ASCII Math syntax, check out [here](https://asciimath.org/)

 If the mock exam does not display the math notation correctly, you can try to refresh the page or use a different browser.